mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 ### The Familiar (and Flawed) `useEffect` Way

-Here’s a typical custom hook for tracking window size using `useEffect`, similar to what we initially had:
+Here's a typical custom hook for tracking window size using `useEffect`, similar to what we initially had:

 ```javascript
 function useWindowSizeWithEffect() {